Crown Office and Procurator Fiscal Service: Prosecution of crimes

+Functions

+COPFS is organised into functions, namely Local Court, High Court, Specialist Casework and Operational Support, each of which is led by a deputy Crown agent.
+Within the Local Court function there are six sheriffdom procurators fiscal who are responsible for the consideration and prosecution of criminal casework within the sheriff and justice of the peace courts.
+Within Local Court there is also a National Initial Case Processing Unit which specialises in the decision making of summary level cases reported to COPFS by Police Scotland and other specialist reporting agencies.
+In early 2025, the COPFS took over the management of post-mortem examinations in Aberdeen, due to staff shortages, with officials saying the development aimed to "ensure there are no gaps in the provision of these services and to minimise the distress to bereaved families".

 Victim Information and Advice Service

 Victim Information and Advice Service (VIA) is a dedicated and specialised victim information and advice service within the Crown Office and Procurator Fiscal Service.
 VIA was created to provide information to victims, bereaved next of kin and keeping them informed about the progress of a case.
 It also has a duty to advise on and facilitate referral to other agencies for specialist support and counselling as required.
-VIA works closely with other statutory agencies, such as the Police and the Courts and with voluntary organisations, such as Court Witness Service, Women's Aid and Victim Support, and is a unique service in the Scottish criminal justice system.
+VIA works closely with other statutory agencies, such as the police and the courts and with voluntary organisations, such as Court Witness Service, Women's Aid and Victim Support, and is a unique service in the Scottish criminal justice system.